 Outsourcing is all the rage these days- especially in the supply chain.
 When it comes to shipping, distribution, warehousing, and fulfillment, businesses are contracting out to 3PLs for segments- or all -of their supply chain.
 A logistics provider’s performance can have a strong influence on a company’s overall performance.
 There are three essential elements of 3PLs.
 Here’s what they are:

 Key elements of 3PLs

 Shared goals and cooperation are what unify customers and providers and set them up for success.
 Establishing mutual goals helps providers to proactively create solutions for a customer’s situation and challenges.
 Without common values and a concrete purpose, supply chain management can get messy, which can lead to conflict.
-Mutual decisions about what success looks like in your supply chain is key to both day-to-day operations and long term performance.
+Mutual decisions about what success looks like in your supply chain are key to both day-to-day operations and long-term performance.

 Today the supply chain is changing rapidly and, no matter the industry, companies are having to adjust their logistics strategies.
 Customers expect their logistics providers to add value to their company, right?
 To outsourcing providers, this means continuously innovating.

 Often, achieving shared goals is contingent on on-going improvements.
 Dedication to innovation and optimization allows the provider to enhance solutions in real-time.
 A 3PL’s proactive approach to improvement lends itself to innovation in a company’s supply chain, which fundamentally adds value.
 Since third party providers outsource to a network of service providers, they’re able to allocate resources to accommodate unique challenges and engineer optimized solutions.
 3PLs primarily invest in intangibles, like industry expertise and technology.
 Supply chain experts and robust provider networks are both crucial to achieving goals to improve supply chain management.